DarianHamel/Full-Stack-Flush/Documents/proposal.md

 ### 7. Poker Game
 * "As a logged-in user, I want to be able to play a Poker-like game so that I can have fun and enjoy my free time."

+### 8. Capacity Throughput
+* "As a logged-in user, I want to be able to play games while there are many other people playing games with me at the same time, so that my experience isn't interrupted."